Inside the Louvre Palace: The Architecture Most Visitors Walk Past

 The Cour Carrée

 If the palace has a true centre, it is here.
-The Cour Carree makes the old Louvre legible in a way few other spaces do.
-Stand in the middle, and three centuries of building suddenly begin to align.
+The Cour Carrée makes the old Louvre readable.
+More than almost any other space.

 A courtyard built over centuries